andreas-pattichis/Practical-Reinforcement-Learning-Dynamic-and-Approximate-Solutions/README.md

 - Analysis of the effects of different learning rate parameters on the algorithm's performance
 - Comparison of "hard" and "soft" policy iteration methods

+---
+Each notebook in the `/solutions/` folder provides a detailed implementation, analysis, and discussion of these concepts, showcasing the application of Reinforcement Learning theories to practical problems.